Terminator: The Sarah Connor Chronicles: Cancellation

 The series saw low viewership ratings as it progressed, and Fox announced on May 18, 2009 that it would not be renewed for a third season.
 The show's cost, as well as the ratings, were cited for its cancellation.
-Fox president Kevin Reilly said, "We make no apologies for that show -- we did a huge launch with that show.
+Fox president Kevin Reilly said, "We make no apologies for that show – we did a huge launch with that show.
 We tried.
 It was time to move on."
 Fox was expected to cancel the series ahead of the official announcement, prompting a fan campaign to save the show.
 Josh Levs of CNN also wrote an online commentary urging Fox to renew it.
 The series also topped polls asking viewers which shows they would save from cancellation.

 Fox is a broadcast network, and Friedman suggested it was unlikely that the show would be picked up by a cable network, saying shortly before the cancellation: "It's not an expensive show.
 It's very average in terms of its costs, but it's more expensive than all cable shows.
 There are limited places for a show like this, I think."
 Middleton had hoped to continue the series as a direct-to-DVD film, although this did not pan out.
 By 2013, crowdfunding had been used to revive previously canceled television shows, although Friedman dismissed this approach for The Sarah Connor Chronicles.
 The Terminator franchise rights had been sold to new owners who sought to pursue high-budget Terminator films rather than continue the television series.
 Friedman stated, "I know it's harsh but I can't imagine a scenario where there will ever be more TSCC in any form.
 We have what we have."

 In 2011, IGN included the series among a list of ten shows deserving of another season, and later ranked it among 12 canceled shows worthy of a revival.
 In 2015, CinemaBlend included it among the "12 Shows Fox Should Be Embarrassed About Canceling".

+Thomas Dekker, in a fan livestream in 2017 hosted on the official T:SCC Facebook page, claimed that the main cast of the show were in year-long talks to close out the whole show.
+This would have featured four two-hour-long episodes in a miniseries as a de facto season 3.
+However, due to the Terminator license being expensive, this did not occur.
+He stated that he and his other co-stars would be willing to come back to finish the show.